 Keep in mind that it is difficult to observe all log reading activities.
-The input adapter begins reading the input file and outputting tuples as soon as the application starts, before StreamBase Studio or external dequeuers have time to connect to the output of the reader.
-However, the application itself is fully functional, and all tuples read from the input file will be present in the query table.
+The input adapter begins reading the input file and outputting tuples as soon as the module starts, before StreamBase Studio or external dequeuers have time to connect to the output of the reader.
+However, the module itself is fully functional, and all tuples read from the input file will be present in the query table.

 In StreamBase Studio, import this sample with the following steps:

 Select Regular expression file input reader from the StreamBase Standard Adapters category.

 StreamBase Studio creates a project for the sample.

 In the Project Explorer view, open the sample you just loaded.